yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.

    2. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case (Missing Index): `delete`<br>
       Expected: No client is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    4. Test case (Invalid Index): `delete x` (where x is smaller or larger than the list size)<br>
       Expected: Similar to previous.